Clinical Trials Using Epirubicin Hydrochloride

 Combination Chemotherapy and Pembrolizumab in Treating Patients with Previously Untreated Localized Gastric or Gastroesophageal Junction Cancer

 This phase II trial studies the side effects and how well combination chemotherapy and pembrolizumab work in treating patients with previously untreated cancer limited to the gastric or gastroesophageal junction.
 Drugs used in chemotherapy, such as oxaliplatin, capecitabine, and epirubicin hydrochloride, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Monoclonal antibodies, such as pembrolizumab, may block tumor growth in different ways by targeting certain cells.
+Immunotherapy with monoclonal antibodies, such as pembrolizumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving combination chemotherapy and pembrolizumab may work better in treating patients with gastric or gastroesophageal junction cancer.

 Pegylated Liposomal Doxorubicin Hydrochloride and Carboplatin Followed by Surgery and Paclitaxel in Treating Patients with Triple Negative Stage II-III Breast Cancer